 If you have any additional questions, here are some FAQs from the Toyama Tourism Association.

 Now let’s continue our trip, next stop is Tateyama Kurobe Alpine Route (Snow Corridor)!

 If you enjoy this post, check out my travel blog posts!
 I’ve shared my travel experiences in Sapporo, Asakusa, Kyoto, and other places in Japan.
-I hope my travel and eating guide are helpful for you when you visit Japan.
+I hope my travel and eating guide is helpful for you when you visit Japan.

 Each month 20% of proceeds from selling my eBook will go to charity.
-For June 2015, I donated to International Rescue Committee.
+For June 2015, I donated to the International Rescue Committee.
 Thank you so much for those who purchased my eBook!